Collective Teacher Efficacy

 "Another important moderator was the tool used to measure collective teacher efficacy.
 Studies that used the short form of the CE-SCALE ... yielded higher effect sizes than studies that used the CTBS..."

-Hoogsteen (2020) also discusses this in his critical review, (note Hoogsteen uses the Correlation (r) and calls this the effect size, but it is a different to Hattie's effect size (d),
+Hoogsteen (2020) also discusses this in his critical review, (note Hoogsteen uses the Correlation (r) and calls this the effect size, but it is different to Hattie's effect size (d),

 "...Studies that used the long version of the Collective Efficacy Scale had an effect size of .605, the short form produced an effect size of 0.645, those that used the Collective Efficacy belief scale had an average effect of 0.464, and studies that used a different measure had an effect size of .455..." (p.
 583).